wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 	program = gpg2
    </pre>

-1. If you are not using zsh, edit you ~/.bash_profile to avoid error messages:
+1. If you are not using zsh, edit you ~/.bash_profile to avoid these error messages:

    <pre>
 error: gpg failed to sign the data
 fatal: failed to write commit object
    </pre>

+   Paste in:

    <pre><strong>test -r ~/.bash_profile && echo 'export GPG_TTY=$(tty)' >> ~/.bash_profile
 echo 'export GPG_TTY=$(tty)' >> ~/.profile